 Use your media skills to take photos of the animals and produce short videos to help promote the vital work of the rescue centre, aiding the animals in finding their forever homes.
 You will work closely with the local team to raise awareness of animal welfare issues on the island and help make a difference to the animals’ lives.
 Many people are aware of the problems of stray dogs and poor veterinary treatment of animals in Thailand, but few take the opportunity to help to make a difference!

-Explore the many beaches, mangroves and caves, learn to scuba dive or spend time in the beautiful national park in your free time.
+Explore the many beaches and mangroves, learn to scuba dive or spend time in the beautiful national park in your free time.

 Become part of the team and support the crucial work of the Dog and Cat Rescue centre!